rhjensen79/robert-jensen.dk/content/posts/2023-build-publish-docker-on-github/index.md

 This blog post, is ment as a getting started guide, for building and publishing Docker images to Github Container registry, fully automated using [Github Actions](https://github.com/features/actions).

+Note if you want to look at my samle repo for reference, you can find it here [https://github.com/rhjensen79/MyApp](https://github.com/rhjensen79/MyApp)

 ## Prerequisites

 You will need the following: